Wednesday, November 25, 2009

 Traffic Cone Bag: Bigger, Guyfromdownunder Version

 NOTE!
-New for 2011, both TCB's now come with a vertical reflective strip
+Since 2011, both TCB's now come with a vertical reflective strip.
+See photo below.

-The new, larger "Guyfromdownunder" (for want of a better term) version, pictured left:
+The specs for the new, larger "Guyfromdownunder" (for want of a better term) version, pictured above left, are:

 • 15" wide x 18" deep